 - The requirement to create an account.

-A lot of these factors have to do with time; donors don’t want to spend time filling out fields of information, trying to understand complex instructions, or thinking up a secure password and username for their account.
+A lot of these factors have to do with time; users don’t want to spend time filling out fields of information, trying to understand complex instructions, or thinking up a secure password and username for their account.

 Since many accounts don’t use secure credentials, this process is a lot easier for hackers than you might think.
 Just check out this article to see why security experts don’t recommend using passwords.

-That’s why its not only important for your users to have passwordless authentication, but also your employees.
+That’s why it’s not only important for your users to have passwordless authentication but also your employees.